ManushKalwari/Psychology-Experiments/README.md

 # Behavioral Economics Experiments with LLM Agents

-The goal is to explore whether language models reproduce human-like behavioral patterns in trust, cooperation, punishment, and risk decisions.
+The goal is to explore whether language models reproduce human-like behavioral patterns in fairness, trust, cooperation, punishment, and risk preferences.
 Each experiment models participants, prompts LLM agents to make decisions, extracts actions, and logs results for analysis.
 This work was conducted as part of research at the Moran Cerf Lab (Columbia University).

----
-## Motivation

 Do LLMs behave like humans in economic experiments?

-Behavioral-economics experiments test:
-- cooperation
-- fairness
-- punishment
-- trust
-- risk preferences

 ---
-## Experiments
+## EXPERIMENTS

-### 1. Prisoner’s Dilemma (1993)
+### Prisoner’s Dilemma (1993)

 Simulates repeated Prisoner’s Dilemma games under multiple matching conditions.